BouglaceMarouane/BouglaceMarouane/README.md

 - 📫 How to reach me **bouglacemarouane@gmail.com**

-- ⚡ Fun fact: The Facebook "Like" button was coded in just one day by an intern(stagiaire).
+- ⚡ Fun fact: <b>The Facebook</b> "Like" button was coded in just one day by an intern(stagiaire).
 Today, it generates billions of interactions every single day.
 Never underestimate a small project — it might just change the world.

 ---